dinomatic/docs.dinomatic.com/source/docs/akurai/customizations.md

 Below is the main WordPress Customizer view showing all the options you can customize.

-Also you can find the cuztomizer options and values for the [theme main demo](https://dinomatic.com/demos/akurai/one).
+Also you can find the customizer options and values for the [theme main demo](https://dinomatic.com/demos/akurai/one).

 ![Theme Customizations](/assets/images/akurai/akurai-customizations.png)